fmang/opustags/CONTRIBUTING.md

 inquiries and contributions, albeit few, on GitHub, it looks like it remains relevant, so let's dust it off a bit.

-Today, opustags is written in C++14 and features a unit test suite in C++, and an integration test suite in Perl.
+Today, opustags is written in C++ and features a unit test suite in C++, and an integration test suite in Perl.
 The code was refactored, organized into modules, and reviewed for safety.